 The Michigan Supreme Court has released a response to the ongoing situation with COVID-19.
 Please view it here

 Please check your case status by using our case search option on the home page.
 The search can be conducted by defendant name or case number.
 The search will provide the most current information available.
 If you were recently issued a ticket and you are unable to locate your name or ticket number through the case search, it has not yet been entered into the records management system.
-Contact the Criminal/Traffic Department at 734-941-4462 ext.
-201 or by following the link below to submit a request in writing.

 For Payment Plans and general Collections information, please email: